geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 <li>actively enabling realisation of both group and individual capabilities. (generating new actual and potential resources through enabling new relations and actions).</li>
 </ol>

-<h2 id="how-we-made-a-community-technology-partnership">How we made a Community Technology Partnership</h2>
+## How we made a Community Technology Partnership

 As briefly discussed, PlaceCal was initially conceived of as a tool to move from the single, central, manual calendar maintained by the MAFN team, to an automated, cross-sector tool grounded in the existing partnership work.
 MMU and GFSC gained funding from Innovate UK’s ‘Smart City Demonstrator’<a href="#fn5" class="footnote-ref" id="fnref5" role="doc-noteref"><sup>5</sup></a> program ‘CityVerve’.
 Our bid fell under the ‘health and social care’ stream of the project.

 We used the term ‘Community Technology Partnership’ to describe an intervention process that uses direct engagement with a broad range of stakeholders to build a partnership that facilitates co-production of a digital, technological object.
 The PlaceCal CTP specifically had the goal of designing, creating and maintaining a social and technological intervention that could improve aspects of community connectedness, impact on social cohesion, and reduce social isolation in low social capital neighbourhoods.
 We deliberately distinguish the development of PlaceCal software and training, and the CTP approach, in order to fully realise the importance of both, and offer a methodology for creating technological products in an embedded community context.
 We will now briefly describe how this methodology was applied.

-<h3 id="developing-a-prototype">Developing a prototype</h3>
+### Developing a prototype

 MAFN had already facilitated the creation of a local partnership of organisations (discussed in Section ), creating a ‘manual’ Google Calendar of all the events in the area as far as we were able to gather them through 18 months of community engagement.
 This manual calendar was eventually stretched to the limits of the software.
 For example, the calendar was not very good at browsing lots of events at the same time, had no geolocation features, and required an ongoing connection to the MAFN partnership to access.
 Crucially, this manual version required constant updates and maintenance, resulting in more work being created the more successful it got.
 The PlaceCal project aimed to automate and build on the underlying context that each organisation was actively sharing information with the MAFN partnership, and was maintaining a diary of some kind that allowed us to share their information.

 We realised that if we could encourage each group in the partnership to publish their calendar online using software they were already using (or paying for) such as Outlook, Mac Calendar, Google Calendar or Facebook, we could use the built in ‘iCal’ or ‘API’<a href="#fn6" class="footnote-ref" id="fnref6" role="doc-noteref"><sup>6</sup></a> features of these calendars to automatically combine, collate and publish the information in one place.
 Rather than the current system where each worker takes a ‘snapshot’ of each group’s activities whenever they met the group, we could train organisations to share their own activity information, and with the help of the PlaceCal software, give them the capability to publish this alongside that of others with much lower effort and much wider reach.
 This central source of event information would be a canonical source of local information that could be shared by every partner and used to create shared print outputs, for example.

-{{ include image.html description="A selection of the current community information needed to find out everything going on in the area" url="/assets/images/blog/placecal-capabilities/flyer-pile.jpg" class="" }}
+{{<image-with-caption "flyer-pile.jpg" "A selection of the current community information needed to find out everything going on in the area" "A selection of the current community information needed to find out everything going on in the area">}}

 GFSC developed the PlaceCal software in Ruby on Rails (RoR), a popular framework for rapidly developing web applications, and is currently live at [placecal.org](placecal.org).
 The source code is licensed under the AGPL open source license, and can be downloaded from GitHub.<a href="#fn7" class="footnote-ref" id="fnref7" role="doc-noteref"><sup>7</sup></a> The training and support materials are available under the same license, and published at [handbook.placecal.org](handbook.placecal.org).
 All these tools were made free and open source to demonstrate our commitment to our overall methodology rather than any one software tool; to make development and design decisions public and transparent; and optimistically to encourage teams doing similar work in other neighbourhoods to be able to directly contribute to feature development.